 The Mayan people in Guatemala have been subjected to centuries of oppression and genocide, resulting in greater social and economic inequality today than in any other country in Latin American--which in turn has greater inequality than any other region in the world.
 Because of the government's tepid support for its public schools, scholarship costs are much greater in Guatemala than in any other country where CBB has sponsored projects.
-For a view CBB families in Guatemala, click here.
+For a view of CBB families in Guatemala, click here.

-Compassion Beyond Borders' scholarships in Guatemala are given to Mayan schoolgirls who are daughters of single mothers living in the outskirts of the Mayan city of Quetzaltenango.
+Compassion Beyond Borders' scholarships in Guatemala are awarded to Mayan schoolgirls who are daughters of single mothers living in the outskirts of the Mayan city of Quetzaltenango.
 The girls typically come from homes without running water, electricity or even sanitation facilities.

 CBB's scholarships pay the girls' school fees and purchase their school uniform, shoes and school supplies.
 Even public primary school is expensive in Guatemala, and costs increase sharply as a girl goes from primary school to middle school.

 Lenny and Sandy, two sisters shown here, were both out of school, as their single mother struggled to earn enough money to provide food for them and their brothers.
 Both girls were put back in school with CBB scholarships.

 A project director's story

 The project Estudia con Amor (Study with Love), was named by its director, Sandra Alonzo, a skilled but low income Mayan mother who herself receives scholarships for her two daughters.

 Sandra's family home had no running water or sanitation facilities.
 Yet, she knew of families poorer than hers.
 Her family had enough food to eat, she said, but others did not, and it is the daughters of these even poorer families for whom she arranges scholarships.